IMM9O/css-masterclass-curriculum/README.md

 ### **CSS Methodologies**

-If you're not careful, it is easy to write complex, confusing, and unmaintable CSS. so there is many way to manage that.
+If you're not careful, it is easy to write complex, confusing, and unmaintainable CSS. so there are many ways to manage that.

 #### 📖 Contents